This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bring any special bottles, nipples, or supplies you have been using to feed your child at home.

-- Ask your child's caregiver before you give your child any medicine on the day of surgery.
+- Ask your child's healthcare provider before you give your child any medicine on the day of surgery.
 These medicines include insulin, antibiotics, over-the-counter medicines, vitamins, or prescription medicines.

-- Caregivers may insert an IV tube into your child's vein, usually in his arm.
+- Healthcare providers may insert an IV tube into your child's vein, usually in his arm.
 Your child may be given liquids and medicine through the IV tube.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery on your child.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 WHAT WILL HAPPEN: